 50 Things Only People Who Lived in the 1970s Will Remember

+Feeling nostalgic for a simpler time lately?
+You're not alone.
 Here's one thing everybody who was alive during the 1970s can agree on: The entire decade still feels like it only happened yesterday.
-Seriously, how can the '70s be four decades ago?
-It's just not possible that the era ruled by bell bottom jeans and 8-track cassettes was nearly half a century ago.
-For those of us who lived through it—and survived that groovy and perilous time—it will forever be a part of our souls.
-Here are 50 things that, if you were alive during the 1970s, you probably still remember.
-(And chances are, you’re also still shocked that those born in the ’80s, ’90, and—gulp—the 2000s don’t.)
+Seriously, how can the '70s be five decades in the past?
+It's just not possible that the era ruled by bell-bottom jeans and 8-track cassettes was half a century ago.
+For those of us who lived through it—and survived that groovy yet perilous time—it will forever be a part of our souls.
+Here are 50 things you still remember from the decade that will fill you with 1970s nostalgia.
+And for a film flashback, revisit these 30 Movie Quotes Every '70s Kid Knows by Heart.

 No, you may not have owned an Atari console during the '70s, but at the very least you knew somebody who did and you made sure to do everything in your power to win their friendship.
-The very idea of playing video games in the comfort of our home without ever worrying if we had enough quarters seemed so futuristic and unfathomable.
+The very idea of playing video games in the comfort of our own homes without ever worrying if we had enough quarters seemed unfathomably futuristic.